-- a) The objectives of the Ecology and Landscape and Management Plan (ELMP), dated October 2018, are to: - i. identify how the potential adverse effects of the Project on the ecological, landscape and biodiversity values within the Project Area and its surrounds will be avoided, remedied, mitigated, offset and compensated for, including on: vegetation / habitats (including wetlands); herpetofauna (lizards and frogs); bats; avifauna; peripatus; fish, kōura and kākahi; and streams; and - ii. achieve a net gain in biodiversity after the residual effects on biodiversity have been offset or compensated for. - b) The ELMP includes a summary of the ecological and landscape values and effects of the Project. - c) The ELMP comprises a series of sub-management plans that address the designation and resource consent conditions, including: Landscape and Vegetation Management Plan; Bat Management Plan; Avifauna Management Plan; Herpetofauna Management Plan; Freshwater Management Plan; Pest Management Plan; Peripatus Management Plan; and Biosecurity Management Plan. - d) The ELMP also describes: - i.
+- a) The objectives of the Ecology and Landscape and Management Plan (ELMP) are to: - identify how the potential adverse effects of the Project on the ecological, landscape and biodiversity values within the Project Area and its surrounds will be avoided, remedied, mitigated, offset and compensated for, including on: vegetation / habitats (including wetlands); herpetofauna (lizards and frogs); bats; avifauna; peripatus; fish, koura and kakahi; and streams; and - ii. achieve a net gain in biodiversity after the residual effects on biodiversity have been offset or compensated for. - b) The ELMP shall include a summary of the ecological and landscape values and effects of the Project. - c) The ELMP shall comprise a series of sub-management plans that address the designation and resource consent conditions, including: Landscape and Vegetation Management Plan; Bat Management Plan; Avifauna Management Plan; Herpetofauna Management Plan; Freshwater Management Plan; Pest Management Plan; Peripatus Management Plan; and Biosecurity Management Plan. - d) The ELMP shall also describe: - i.
 The physical mechanisms (e.g. fences) to protect the restoration and riparian planting from clearance and / or livestock, on an ongoing basis. - ii.
 The necessary rights to carry out the restoration and riparian planting, and to carry out the required pest management where these activities are to occur on land that is not owned by the Requiring Authority. - iii.
-The measures proposed for biosecurity management, including the management of risk associated with myrtle rust, and the management of pest plants and pest animals. - e) The ELMP includes maps showing: - i. existing vegetation types for all areas of proposed mitigation plantings, to determine if these will result in habitat gain; - ii. the location and extent of the stream reaches proposed for restoration works; - iii. the location and extent of the Intended PMA. - f) The ELMP contains details of monitoring and reporting to the Planning Lead (or Nominee) prior to, during and post-construction to determine if the ELMP objectives and the performance measures are being met, including a repeatable monitoring design incorporating adaptive management responses.
+The measures proposed for biosecurity management, including the management of risk associated with myrtle rust, and the management of pest plants and pest animals. - e) The ELMP shall include maps showing: - i. existing vegetation types for all areas of proposed mitigation plantings, to determine if these will result in habitat gain; - ii. the location and extent of the stream reaches proposed for restoration works;

-- g) The ELMP includes details of the roles and responsibilities of key staff responsible for implementing the ELMP and procedures for training of contractors and other Project staff regarding the ELMP. - h) ELMP includes details of the process for reviewing and amending the Plan, in accordance with the Conditions of the Designation and Resource Consents.
+- iii. the location and extent of the Intended PMA. - f) The ELMP shall contain details of monitoring and reporting to the Planning Lead (or Nominee) prior to, during and post-construction to determine if the ELMP objectives and the performance measures are being met, including a repeatable monitoring design incorporating adaptive management responses. - g) The ELMP shall include details of the roles and responsibilities of key staff responsible for implementing the ELMP and procedures for training of contractors and other Project staff regarding the ELMP. - h) The ELMP shall include details of the process for reviewing and amending the Plan, in accordance with the Conditions of the Designation and Resource Consents.